presslabs/toplytics/toplytics/readme.txt

 = 2.0 =
 * Implemented OAuth login method.
-* Added `Display posts in real time` option
+* Added `Display posts in real time` option.
 * Fixed some display bugs.
-* Refactored and cleaned-up the entire plugin code and adding some tests.
+* Refactored and cleaned-up the entire plugin code and added some tests.
 * Simplified the template syntax.
-* The plugin settings page stays now under *Settings* and not *Tools*
+* The plugin settings page now resides under *Settings* and not *Tools*.
 * Added i18n support.
 * Added shortcode support.
-* Added more information and documentation into Readme.txt
+* Added more information and documentation into Readme.txt.

 = 1.2.2 =
 * Added custom theme templates support.